 Transactions with related parties are measured at an exchange amount established and agreed to by the related parties.
-Key Management personnel includes the Chief Executive Officer, the President, the Chief Operating Officer, the Chief Financial Officer, and the Directors.
+Key Management personnel includes the Chief Executive Officer, the President, the Chief Financial Officer, and the Directors.
+For the three months ended March 31, 2017 and 2016, salaries to Key Management amounted to \$216,100 and \$259,860, respectively.
+During the three months ended March 31, 2016, severance in the amount of \$57,000 was paid to the Company's former President.